tahuh/tnclone/README.md

 TnClone's manuscript is under preparation.
 Please do not copy/modify this code before publication.
 ## Before getting started
 Please read throughly the manual of version user using.
-Almost all information including file format are described in manual.
+Almost all information including file formats for TnClone to run and output format description are described in manual.

 ## Getting started